Healing a Gentile Demoniac. 8:26-39

 2. What does this story tell us of the Gentile response to the gospel?

-It's not easy to define the character of Western democratic societies, but they probably rest on two qualities held in tension.
-The two qualities are liberty and fraternity.
-Independence is enshrined in a do-your-own-thing attitude, a dislike of authority along with a love of freedom, free enterprise, .... capitalism.
-Fraternity is enshrined in giving a helping hand, social care, justice, egalitarianism, .... socialism.
-A characteristic of Western democracies is the tension that exists between liberty and fraternity and the constant struggle to balance both.
+It's not easy to define the character of Western democratic societies, but they probably rest on two qualities held in tension by fraternity - by compassion; by love.
+The two qualities are liberty and equality.
+Liberty is enshrined in a do-your-own-thing attitude, a dislike of authority, free enterprise, ...... while equality is enshrined in community, mateship, giving a helping hand, social justice, egalitarianism.
+A characteristic of Western democracies is the tension that exists between liberty and equality, and the constant struggle to balance both.

-Through the first decade of the new millennium the pendulum has begun to swing back toward freedom, toward the individual, rather than community responsibility.
-Social justice issues, such as multiculturalism, affirmative action, indigenous rights, welcoming asylum seekers ..., are being questioned by an emerging new right.
+Through the first decades of the new millennium, the pendulum has begun to swing back toward liberty, freedom, toward the individual, rather than community responsibility.
+Social justice isms are being questioned by an emerging new right.
 For an increasing number, the political correctness of The Nanny State is not so correct.

 Although it is often said that Jesus was the greatest socialist who ever lived, there is no evidence that Jesus had a social justice agenda.
-Not that he didn't believe in fraternity; his disciples were to "love one another."
-Yet, the poor will always be with us, along with the institutions that impoverish.
-Darkness shall reign, certainly for this life.
+Not that he didn't believe in equality; his disciples were to be one.
+Yet, the poor will always be with us, along with the institutions that impoverish - darkness shall reign in this life.
 The notion of a heaven on earth at the hands of a cleansed proletariat is certainly not the dream of Jesus.
-Yes, darkness will be condemned, will even condemn itself, but not till the end.
-So, in the meantime, let there be liberty and fraternity.
+But yes, darkness will inevitably be condemned, will even condemn itself.

-Beyond the business of society there is a more important issue - liberty from spiritual powers that enslave and fraternity with God.
-Jesus sets us free.
 The world may still be wrong, but in Jesus our souls are free from the darkness that enslaves us.
-We are free to eternally sit at the feet of Jesus - here lies true liberty and fraternity.
+We are free to eternally sit together at the feet of Jesus - here lies true liberty, equality and fraternity.

 Print-friendly: Sermon Notes. and Technical Notes